tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/1/LessonPlan.md

 ### 2. Instructor Do: Review Homework (10 min)

-This activity involves a quick demo and a review of the homework.
+Transition into a demonstration of the types of visualizations that can be made using PyViz by previewing the homework.

 **Files:**